 - Single class: prices vary, meets one or two days

 - Full week: $180, mix and match mini-courses, with delicious snacks included all four days.

 - To inquire about registration, email here.
 New students only: Imaginession Registration.
 Please include with payment.

 - Payment: checks made out to One Spark Academy are always preferred.
 To request a PayPal invoice (credit card payments), email here.

-- The Mysterious Mansion: No one has seen or heard from the Wizard Draznomar in months and the townsfolk are beginning to be concerned.
-Concerned, but also wary of stepping foot uninvited onto the Wizard’s property.
+- The Mysterious Mansion: The Wizard Draznomar has gone off on a research mission, leaving his apprentice Brazzle in charge of renovations to the sprawling manse where he lives.
+He arrives at a Town Council Meeting wide-eyed and talking about monsters taking over the tower.
 Can you find out what happened?
 Go on a fantastic adventure of improvisational storytelling!
 Enter the ‘theater of the mind’ where you choose a character to play and – amply armed with your imagination and some funky looking dice – collaboratively tackle the challenges presented.
 Funky dice provided, bring your own imagination!
 Instructor: Karen McMullan.
 Max: 6

-- About Karen: Karen McMullan has been making and playing games for over three decades.
-She is a Dungeons & Dragons expert, and will use much of the same ruleset for these scenarios.
-A professional game developer and educator, her heart has always held a special place for table-top roleplaying games and she enjoys sharing that love with audiences new and old.
+- About the instructor: Karen McMullan returns to Imaginession, where she taught last year.
+She has been making and playing games for over three decades, especially Dungeons and Dragons.
+A professional game developer and educator, her heart has always held a special place for table-top roleplaying games and she enjoys sharing that love with students.